Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Pymble had a median income among taxpayers of $70,493 and an average income of $126,857.
-Nationally, these figures are exceptionally high compared to the national median of $60,817 and national average of $83,003.
-Based on Wage Price Index growth of 8.86% since June 30, 2023, current estimates for Pymble would be approximately $76,739 (median) and $138,097 (average) as of September 2025.
-According to Census 2021 income data, household, family, and personal incomes in Pymble all rank highly nationally, between the 92nd and 99th percentiles.
-Income distribution shows that 43.6% of locals (5,420 people) fall into the $4000+ category, differing from the surrounding region where the $1,500 - 2,999 category predominates at 30.9%.
-This affluence is reflected in 55.7% of residents earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.0% of income, with strong earnings placing residents within the 98th percentile for disposable income.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Pymble had a median income among taxpayers of $70,493.
+The average income stood at $126,857 in this suburb.
+Nationally, these figures are exceptionally high, with median and average incomes being $60,817 and $83,003 respectively across Greater Sydney.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Pymble would be approximately $76,739 (median) and $138,097 (average) as of September 2025.
+Census 2021 income data shows that household, family, and personal incomes in Pymble all rank highly nationally, between the 92nd and 99th percentiles.
+Income distribution reveals that the predominant cohort spans 43.6% of locals (5,420 people) with incomes over $4000+, differing from the surrounding region where the $1,500 - 2,999 category predominates at 30.9%.
+Pymble demonstrates considerable affluence with 55.7% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.0% of income while strong earnings rank residents within the 98th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income